Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Proof of probabilistic statements

 \subsection{Proof of Proposition \ref{pro:tau_m}}

-For the proof of Lemma \ref{pro:tau_m}, we first introduce another function, $\rho_m$, intermediate between $\tau_m$ and $\xi_m$.
-We first show that $\xi_m$ is close to $\rho_m$ in the following lemma, which we will also use in the proof of Lemma \ref{lem:variance.in.balls}.
-In the following, we will use the notation \(A\lesssim B\) for scalar quantities \(A\) and \(B\) whenever there is a constant \(C>0\) such that \(A\leq CB\) and where \(C\) depends neither directly nor indirectly on \(m\).
+For the proof of Proposition \ref{pro:tau_m}, we first introduce another function, $\sigma_m$, intermediate between $\tau_m$ and $\xi_m$.
+We first show that $\xi_m$ is close to $\sigma_m$ in the following lemma, which we will also use in the proof of Lemma \ref{lem:variance.in.balls}.

+From now on, we will use the notation \(A\lesssim B\) for scalar quantities \(A\) and \(B\) whenever there is a constant \(C>0\) such that \(A\leq CB\) and where \(C\) depends neither directly nor indirectly on \(m\).